javier-hernandezo/FaceQnet/README.md

  3) If you want to use a CUDA compatible GPU for faster predictions:

-   You will need CUDA installed in your computer: https://docs.nvidia.com/deeplearning/sdk/cudnn-install/
+   You will need CUDA and the Nvidia drivers installed in your computer: https://docs.nvidia.com/deeplearning/sdk/cudnn-install/

    Then, install the GPU version of Tensorflow: